jpedro/jpedro.github.io/blog-decision.md

 2. GitHub actually renders markdown pages directly.
 So no need to add a theme and an engine transforming markdown into HTML.

-   And the colors and responsive layout is decent and clean.
-The first page for the rendered markdown is simply `index.md` or if that doesn't exist, `README.md`.
+   The colors and responsive layout are decent.
+The first page for the rendered github.io markdown is simply `index.md` or if that doesn't exist, `README.md`.